natalieagus/50033/_posts/2021-01-01-unityfornewborns.md

 # Improving Mario GameObject
 ## Stop Mario
-To prevent this “sliding” feature that’s not very intuitive for platformer game like this, we need to
+To prevent this “sliding” feature that’s not very intuitive for platform game like this, we need to
 -   Set its velocity to 0 when key “a” or “d” is lifted up
 -   **Clamp** his speed to a maximum value so he doesn’t run faster and faster when we hold that “a” or “d” button.